top of page

 COST

 2024 rate: $75 per person.
-The registration fee covers materials, provided meals, and professional facilitation.
+The retreat fee covers materials, provided meals, and professional facilitation.

 Scholarships and payment plans are available!
 Contact us for more info.